 Question: Hi HPA – I have AP Biology and I’ve taken MOL 214 and no other Biology courses yet.
 Are there certain courses that you recommend?
-Do I need to take more than one?
+Do I need to take more than one extra Biology course?

-Answer: Biology (EEB, MOL, NEU) coursework beyond two semesters is always valued in the admissions process (and required by some schools, including the University of Texas medical schools).
-If you’re only going to take two courses, we’d recommend choosing a second course with a lab component – EEB 314 (Comparative Physiology) and MOL 380B (Modern Microbiology and Disease – not offered Spring 2017) are good options.
-Alternately, if you’ve done a summer of Biology research or worked in a Princeton lab, it becomes less important that you take a lab-based second Biology course.
-If you have lab experience, courses that touch on biomedical sciences or human biology may be especially valuable; for example, MOL 342 (Genetics); MOL 423 (Molecular Basis of Cancer); MOL 425 (Infection: Biology Burden, Policy) – try to focus your presentation on a scientific topic rather than policy to emphasize the engagement with science in the course; MOL 458 (Psychopharmacology); EEB 403 (Genes and Neurons Underlying Behavioral Evolution); Neuroimmunology (MOL 447).
+Answer: Biology (EEB, MOL, NEU) coursework is always valued in the admissions process (and required by some schools, including the University of Texas medical schools).
+Some schools may require two lab-based Biology courses if you have AP Biology, so if you’re only going to take two courses, we’d recommend MOL 214 plus a 300- or 400-level course with a lab component – Comparative Physiology (EEB 314); Ecology: Species Interactions, Biodiversity, and Society (EEB 321) are good options.
+Alternately, if you’ve done a summer of Biology research or worked in a Princeton lab, you may be able to make the argument that you've had sufficient lab experience within Biology to satisfy their requirements.
+If you have lab experience, courses that touch on biomedical sciences or human biology may be especially valuable; for example, Genetics (MOL 342); Molecular Basis of Cancer (MOL 423); Psychopharmacology (MOL 458); Neuroimmunology (NEU 447).

 MOL 214 as a First-Year?